Using the JAWS Scripts For Youtube

 - Added JAWS 2018 support.

-- Added the ability to edit the Command key by typing the current Command key (the left bracket ([) by default)
+- Added the ability to edit the Command key by typing the current Command key (the left bracket ([)

 followed by JAWSKey+C.